chetan51/chetansurpur/source/drafts/insights-from-geb-1.md

 ---
 layout: draft
-title: "Insights from Gödel, Escher, Bach: An Eternal Golden Braid"
+title: "Insights from Gödel, Escher, Bach: An Eternal Golden Braid (Part 1)"
 ---

 I'm currently reading the acclaimed [_GEB_](http://en.wikipedia.org/wiki/G%C3%B6del,_Escher,_Bach), and it's blowing my mind.

-As I read, I will write down any insights or questions I have here.
-At the end of my reading, I will publish this collection in the hopes that the insights will amuse you and that you can answer some of my questions.
+As I read, I will accumulate any insights or questions I have in this blog series, with the hope that the insights will amuse you and that you can answer some of my questions.

 If you can answer a question, please write down your answer in the comments.
 I'll quote the convincing answers below the questions.
 Let's expand our minds together!

-### A. Can we create multiplication using a system like the pq-System? ###
+### 1. Can we create multiplication using a system like the pq-System? ###

 The _pq-system_ is introduced in Chapter II to show an isomorphism of the addition system represented typographically.
 [TODO: Reprint _pq-system_ here.]